 Following Ott Tanak's departure at the end of 2017, Evans has been chosen by M-Sport as the second driver for the 2018 WRC season, together with five-time world champion Sebastien Ogier.
 In thirteen events, Evans was on a podium two times, in Portugal and Spain, to finish seventh in the championship points.

-In 2019, Evans will be a lead driver in M-Sport after Sebastien Ogier left the team to join Citroen.
+In 2019, Evans was a lead driver in M-Sport Ford after Sebastien Ogier left the team to join Citroen.
+He was on a podium two times, finishing fifth in the points.